Pygmy Seahorse Research

 My pygmy seahorse presentation was again very popular and hopefully gave the audience a glimpse into the private lives of pygmies.
 Many of the guests were very enthusiastic about seeing pygmies and keen to keep their impacts to a minimum.
 This year I have expanded the part in one of my presentations regarding photographers and tips for getting good pictures without having a negative impact of the reef’s inhabitants.
 It is always great to see guests embracing this and sharing the Wakatobi philosophy of reef preservation.

-After an absence of seven months I have returned to the resort in order to conduct further research into the pygmy seahorses on Wakatobi reefs.
-This region is one of the best places for pygmy seahorse research in terms of number of species and their abundance (we frequently see Denise’s, Bargibant’s and an as yet undescribed white species, as well as the recently described pygmy pipehorse Kyonemichthys rumengani known only from a small area of northern Sulawesi and Wakatobi).
+Wakatobi is one of the best places for pygmy seahorse research in terms of number of species and their abundance (we frequently see Denise’s, Bargibant’s and Pontoh’s, as well as the recently described pygmy pipehorse, Kyonemichthys rumengani).
 Ease of access and sheer diversity on the house reef has been vital for my studies as this is where I carry out much of my observations.
 During my time at the resort I plan to continue with my behavioural observations with a new group and conduct further population surveys at two or three more local dive sites.

-Having had chance to make preliminary analysis of my previous data I found that the House Reef had the largest population of pygmies and Kollo Soha had the greatest proportion of gorgonians with pygmies living on them.
+Having had the chance to make preliminary analysis of my previous data I found that the House Reef had the largest local population of pygmies and Kollo Soha had the greatest proportion of gorgonians with pygmies living on them.
 I was also studying how pygmies use the space on their gorgonian host.
 Every time I made behavioural observations I also recorded each individual’s location on the gorgonian and then compared how spatial use varied between reproductively and non-reproductively active males and females.
-The attached images show that the female used a much larger area of the fan than the reproductively active male.